woc-hack/tutorial/README.md

 package implemented within the blob, specifically, lucky_commit and addr2line in the above two blobs.

+The Def relationship in WoC tracks blobs that define a package based on the content of the source code.
+There is no guarantee that only one project will have it due to copying and other reasons.
+Identifying the which repository is the true upstream one may not be that difficult, however.

+Def relationship points only to blobs that define the package (e.g., blobs for file setup.py in Python, packages.json in JavaScript, etc.).
+This can be used to identify repositories (or parts of the repositories) where these package metafiles reside.

 *TODO*:put it into clickhouse to speed up access.

 Lets get a list of commits and repositories that imported Tensorflow for .py files: